Supreme Court Makes It Harder To Challenge Foreign Intelligence Surveillance Act

 The FISA expansion was challenged in court by lawyers for Guantanamo detainees, human-rights groups such as Amnesty International and journalists.
 The challengers routinely have conversations with people overseas — conversations that they say almost certainly have been monitored by the government under FISA.
 They went to court, contending that the law is unconstitutional because it gives the government authority to conduct what they call "dragnet searches."
 And they said that as a result of FISA, they have been forced to spend money on foreign travel to protect the confidentiality of communications.

-The Supreme Court, however, blocked the suit from going forward and, in so doing, all but ensured that there will be no further challenge to the law.
+The Supreme Court, however, blocked the suit from going forward, and in so doing, all but ensured that there will be no further challenge to the law.

-ELIZABETH WYDRA: It's a catch-22.
-It's a secret program that is hard to get information about and yet the court is seeming to require plaintiffs to get that absolute certainty before they can challenge the constitutionality of the surveillance.
+"It's a Catch-22," says Elizabeth Wydra of the Constitution Accountability Center.
+"It's a secret program that is hard to get information about, and yet the court is seeming to require plaintiffs to get that absolute certainty before they can challenge the constitutionality of the surveillance."

-TOTENBERG: Because of the majority opinion's broad language limiting the right to go to court in this case, some constitutional law experts worried about the courtroom door being similarly closed in cases that do not involve national security, lawsuits involving the environment, property rights, et cetera.
-And indeed, the four dissenters in today's case - led by Justice Steven Breyer - cited dozens of cases in which the court in the past has allowed lawsuits based on reasonable or high probability that the plaintiff will be harmed by some activity.
+Because of the majority opinion's broad language limiting the right to go to court in this case, some constitutional law experts worry about the courtroom door being similarly closed in cases that do not involve national security — for example, in cases involving the environment or property rights.
+And indeed on Tuesday, the four Supreme Court dissenters, led by Justice Stephen Breyer, cited dozens of cases in which the court in the past has allowed lawsuits based on a reasonable or high probability that the plaintiff will be harmed by some activity.